getgauge/documentation/managing_environments/README.md

 ##Creating new environment

-To create an enviroment called `ci`:
+To create an environment called `ci`:

 * Create a directory called `ci` in `env` directory
 * Add property files (e.g. `user.properties`)